vvscode/docs/docs/conversation/conversation-receive-a-message.md

 Fill in the following:

-Set **Target Type** to HTTP
+Select **Target Type** to HTTP

-Set **Target URL** as your ngrok url
+Select **Target URL** as your ngrok url

-Set **Triggers** with only `MESSAGE_INBOUND`

-Since we are only dealing with messages coming in, `MESSAGE_INBOUND` will be the only trigger used.
+Select `MESSAGE_INBOUND` as **Trigger**

 ![WebhookPopup](images/dashboard/dashboard_webhookPopup.png)

-Now your webhook is setup with Conversation App.
+Now your webhook is setup with the Conversation App.

 ---

 ## Start a Conversation

-Now that your webhook is setup with Conversation App and ngrok along with your node app are running and listening to port 3000- it's time to test the webhook.
+Now that your webhook is setup with the Conversation App and ngrok along with your node app are running and listening to port 3000- it's time to test the webhook.

+For this demo, we will be using Facebook Messenger channel as our example.
 Open up Facebook Messenger and send a message to your test account.
 If you do not have an account, please look into [Send a message with Facebook Messenger](doc:conversation-send-a-message-with-fb-messsenger) before proceeding.

 ![SendingMessage](images/channel-support/messenger/fb_message_firstmsg.png)